znck/znck.dev/src/blog/articles/2017-accessible-components/readme.md

 The `<button>` element has an invalid role value.
 We’ll validate generated HTML with [a11y](https://github.com/addyosmani/a11y) utility.
 ARIA [AX_ARIA_01](https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules#ax_aria_01) rule would fail with the following message:

-Elements with ARIA roles must use a vaild, non-abstract ARIA role.
+Elements with ARIA roles must use a valid, non-abstract ARIA role.

 <figure data-type="code">